 Children across the U.S. are raised in homes of people who abuse drugs and don’t think it’s a problem.
 A spotlight was put on the issue when college football players started failing drug tests at increasing rates.

-Coaches from large universities across the country say many student-athletes enter college addicted to marijuana after coming from communities and families that commonly use the drug, according to a 2015 Orlando Sentinel investigation.
+Coaches from large universities across the country say many student-athletes enter college already having a marijuana addiction after coming from communities and families that commonly use the drug, according to a 2015 Orlando Sentinel investigation.

 “Where they come from, a lot of times it’s accepted,” Florida State head coach Jimbo Fisher told the Sentinel.
 “When they step into their house, people are smoking marijuana like you do cigarettes from the time they’re three years old until they’re 18.
 They do these things their whole life.”